Professorial Fellow, College Lecturer, and Director of Studies

-- Director of Studies, Natural Sciences: Biological (Part II, shared)
+- Director of Studies, Natural Sciences: Biological (Part II and III [shared though will cover all MT 19 and LT 20])

 - Professor of Structural Pharmacology, Department of Pharmacology